Frequently Asked Questions

 Q: What are the empty boxes on the Disobedience Chart for?

-A: The empty boxes that you see on the Disobedience Chart are what we call "grace" boxes.
-Any box that has a number in it means that there is a consequence associated with that particular act of poor behavior when it is checked off.
-However, when a grace box is checked off, there is no consequence, only a warning of sorts as the child sees they're nearing numbered boxes.
+A: The empty boxes that you see on the Disobedience Chart are what we call "Grace Spaces".
+When a Grace Space is checked off, there is no consequence, only a warning of sorts as the child sees they're nearing the boxes with numbers in them, or "Consequence Spaces".

 Q: Why do some forms of disobedience carry more consequences than others on the Disobedience Chart?

 A. Starting at the top of the Disobedience Chart, we've ordered the categories of poor behavior from bad to worse.
 For example, we know that bad manners should be discouraged, but not as much as mean behavior.
-Accordingly, you'll find a number of "grace" boxes in the 'bad manners row', but only one in the 'mean behavior row'.
+Accordingly, you'll find quite a few more Grace Spaces in the 'Bad Manners row', but only one in the 'Mean Behavior row'.
 This informs your child that certain forms of poor behavior are more serious than others and, as such, carry stricter consequences.

 The Do's and Don'ts Poster